kesavn-13/Comp_Vision_Innovesta/README.md

 3. Training

 ### Dataset -
-1.Preprocessing of images to extract just boundary from lid 2.Approaches/Steps:
+1. Preprocessing of images to extract just boundary from lid
+2. Approaches/Steps:
 - Extract lid without background using colour of aluminium metal
 - Identify and extract contours using colour difference of casted and machines aluminium region of lid